Sanity Testing – Example, Features & Advantages | DevstringxMohit Upadhyay

-What Is Sanity Testing?
+What Is Sanity Testing With Example?

 Software testing plays an important role in software development and release.
 There are many types of software testing, each serving a unique purpose in the software development process.
 The Sanity test is one of the most useful tests.